AmeerRizvi/xdeployer/PREPARE-EC2.md

 ### Node.js and npm

-The script installs Node.js 18.x and npm using the appropriate package manager for your Linux distribution:
+The script installs Node.js 22.x (the latest LTS version) and npm using the appropriate package manager for your Linux distribution:

 - For Amazon Linux, CentOS, RHEL: Uses `yum`
 - For Ubuntu, Debian: Uses `apt-get`